-The insurance company for the driver who is at fault is responsible for your injury claim for damages.
-Nova Scotians in Halifax and New Glasgow also receive some benefits from the no-fault insurer in this province, often called Section B insurance or Section B benefits.
-However, this system comes with many details which affect the benefits you receive and when.
+The insurance company for the driver who is at fault is responsible for your claim for damages.
+Injury victims also receive some benefits from the no-fault insurer, called Section B insurance or Section B benefits.
+This is a complicated and sometimes misunderstood system.
 As your lawyers, we will always make sure you understand how your insurance works and help you meet the criteria to maximize your claim.
 We help clients to navigate specific aspects of insurance, including: